jamesdanielwhitford/bryntum-scheduler-shifts/tutorial/intergration-shifts-with-bryntum-scheduler.md

 4. Give your app a name, select the "Single tenant" option, select "Single page application" for the redirect URI, and enter http://localhost:8080 for the redirect URL.
 Then click the "Register" button.

+# Redo this screenshot
 ![Adzure AD setup - step 4](images/azure-ad-app-4.png)

 After registering your application, take note of the Application (client) ID and the Directory (tenant) ID, you'll need these to set up authentication for your web app later.

+# Redo this screenshot
 ![Adzure AD setup - step 5](images/azure-ad-app-5.png)